Wolfchamane/swdbapp/DIARY.md

 difficult stop, so I have decided to re-do it for an ESM solution with TS.

 Eventually, I still have problems with the Docker solution for the FrontEnd app, ;-(

+## 2025-04-29

+I have been able to sort out the problem with Docker and the frontend application, now I am able to spin up the whole solution using just on simple command for `docker compose`.

+In order to achieve this, I have made some adjustments into `assets` submodule, and obviously, other configuration files.